mrmarganski/mkdoc/docs/bumpers.md

 * Use gaffer tape or masking tape to bind the foam securely to the wood backing.
 * **Corners:** First cuts matter!
 Miter the ends of the foam at 45-degree angles so they meet perfectly at the corners of the robot.
 Ensure there are no unprotected gaps.

-### 4. Iron on Numbers
+### 4. Wrap the Fabric & Iron on Numbers
 Lay the Cordura fabric face-down on a clean table.
 Place the wood/foam assembly on top.

 1. Pull the fabric tightly over the foam to the back of the wood.
 2. Tape the center first, pulling the fabric taut as you move outward.
-3. Use ducttape/gaffer tape to set fabric to backing temporarily but to prevent fabric from shifting while you work
+3. Use duct tape/gaffer tape to set fabric to backing temporarily to prevent fabric from shifting while you work.
-4. Mark center location of bumper for number alignment, where numbers will be fixed with LIGHT pencil line only - no marker/pen
+4. Mark center location of bumper for number alignment, where numbers will be fixed, with a LIGHT pencil line only - no marker/pen.
 5. **The Corners:** Treat the corners like wrapping a present.
 Fold the excess fabric neatly, ensure it doesn't bulge beyond the thickness limit, and staple heavily.
-6. Work around the fabric having marked all center lines of where numbers will be placed on bothe bumper sets
+6. Work around the fabric, marking all center lines of where numbers will be placed on both bumper sets.
-7. Dry fit - lay numbers on fabric to ensure location and alignment (Do not Iron yet) - to be straight and center - redo any steps if there are issues with this.
+7. Dry fit - lay numbers on fabric to ensure location and alignment (Do not iron yet).
+They must be straight and centered.
+Redo any steps if there are issues with this.
-8. Set up iron and press onto fabric the set time (Create tutorial for just ironing)
+8. Set up iron and press onto fabric for the set time *(Note: See separate tutorial for detailed ironing instructions)*.
-9. Let Cool
+9. Let cool completely.
-10. Remove Plastic backing when cooled down
+10. Remove plastic backing when cooled down.
-11. Repeat for all sided of all bumpers
+11. Repeat for all sides of all bumpers.

-### 5. Wrap the Fabric
-Lay the Cordura fabric face-down on a clean table.
-Place the wood/foam assembly on top.
-1. Pull the fabric tightly over the foam to the back of the wood.
-2. Staple the center first, pulling the fabric taut as you move outward.
-3. **The Corners:** Treat the corners like wrapping a present.
-Fold the excess fabric neatly, ensure it doesn't bulge beyond the thickness limit, and staple heavily.

 ---